Scobiform/ChirpMiner/README.md

 # ChirpMining
-Web application written in PHP to manage Twitter with helper tools.
+Web application written in PHP to manage Twitter API V2.

 # Installation
 You will need a config.php in your wwwroot with the following code: